 Any of our product development engineers, regardless of their area of expertise, can help you identify your applications’ unique requirements and recommend a plastic compound that will meet your precise needs.
 Our engineers are polymer experts renowned for their accessibility and ability to solve your application problem.

 Reinforced plastic compounds have replaced metal in many applications by providing better aesthetics, corrosion resistance, and opportunities for part consolidation.
-When choosing long fiber composite materials designers can now exploit these benefits when confronting demanding load requirements of structural components.
+When choosing Very Long Fiber (VLF) composite materials, designers can now exploit these benefits when confronting demanding load requirements of structural components.

 Use of longer reinforcing fibers elevate the performance of thermoplastics to such a high degree that cheaper resins begin to provide the properties of more expensive engineering polymers.
-In many instances, long fiber composites have proven themselves to be an economically viable alternative to other reinforced plastics.
+In many instances, VLF Compounds have proven themselves to be an economically viable alternative to other reinforced plastics.
 Contact any of our sales engineers for assistance in examining the differences between available reinforcing technologies.